huggingface/blog/leaderboards-on-the-hub-nphardeval.md

 We currrently support fewshot examples from the same question (self), and may support examples from other questions (other) in the future.

 ## Join the Conversation
-[The NPHardEval benchmark](https://huggingface.co/spaces/hyfrankl/NPHardEval-leaderboard), along with its [dataset](https://github.com/casmlab/NPHardEval/releases) and [code](https://github.com/casmlab/NPHardEval), is available on Github and HuggingFace for community access and contributions.
+[The NPHardEval leaderboard](https://huggingface.co/spaces/NPHardEval/NPHardEval-leaderboard)'s [dataset](https://github.com/casmlab/NPHardEval/releases) and [code](https://github.com/casmlab/NPHardEval) are available on Github and HuggingFace for community access and contributions.

-We'll love to see community contributions and interest on the NPHardEval [GitHub Repository](https://github.com/casmlab/NPHardEval) and [HuggingFace Benchmark](https://huggingface.co/spaces/hyfrankl/NPHardEval-leaderboard).
+We'll love to see community contributions and interest on the NPHardEval [GitHub Repository](https://github.com/casmlab/NPHardEval) and [HuggingFace Leaderboard](https://huggingface.co/spaces/hyfrankl/NPHardEval-leaderboard).